shuai-xu/flink/docs/dev/table/supported_ddl.md

 under the License.
 -->

-Flink SQL provides access to data which is stored in external systems (database, key-value store, message queue) or files by CREATE TABLE statement.
+Flink SQL provides access to data which is stored in external systems (database, key-value store, message queue) or files.

 By CREATE TABLE statement, data could be accessed as a SQL table in the following DML statements and translated to `TableSource` or `TableSink` automatically.